agilecrm/rest-api/api/TestAPI.md

 -d email=tester@gmail.com&workflow-id = 5727517264576512 -v -u {email}:{apikey} -X POST
 ```

-- Workflow-id is the id return from list of campaign.
+- Workflow-id is the id returned from list of campaign.

 ###Response:
 - Status 200: Campaign added successfully to the Contact.